Share this link via

 One of the best Japanese Kanji dictionary.

-Tea Ceremony - A traditional Japanese ritual of preparing and drinking tea.
+Tea ceremony - The traditional art of preparing and serving tea.

 Do people drink tea in your country?